-3f) How will my child be included in activities outside the classroom, including school trips?
+How will my child be included in activities outside the classroom, including school trips?

 As a school we highly value the benefit of education outside of the classroom and believe that all children have the right to participate in these experiences which may include residentials, lunch and after school clubs, school visits and visitors.
+This year, Y4 children have attended PGL and Y6 have been to 'The Briars' on residential

 Prior to trips being made, pre-visits are usually made by members of staff and a risk assessment is carried out.

 All risk assessments consider the needs of children with special educational needs.
 Where necessary, members of staff meet with parents to discuss any additional support that may be required.
 Where it is beneficial for a parent to participate alongside their child, this is discussed at the planning stage.